grrrwaaa/gct753/src/pages/evolutionary.md

 ## Artificial evolution

+An artificial evolutionary system thus requires:

+1. A representation of genotypes.
+2. A mechanism to produce phenotypes from genotypes (development).
+3. A mechanism to evaluate the fitness (or viability) of phenotypes.
+4. Mechanisms to introduce diversity to a genotype.

-An artificial evolutionary system can be run by these steps:
+The system is then run by these steps:

 1. **Initialization** of a 'seed' population of genotypes
 2. **Development** of phenotypes from the genotypes
-3. Evaluation and **selection** of best/viable candidates of phenotypes, according to fitness criteria or ongong viability conditions
+3. Evaluation and **selection** of best/viable candidates of phenotypes, according to fitness criteria or ongong viability conditions.
+Note that simply taking the best candidate alone is not necessarily the ideal strategy; selecting randomly by proportion to fitness ("roulette wheel" selection) may better overcome local maxima.
-4. **Reproduction**, creating new genotypes (applying **mutation** and **recombination** for creative variety)
+4. **Reproduction**, creating new genotypes (applying **mutation** and **recombination** for creative variety), according to variation rates/probabilities.
 5. Repeat from step (2) or terminate if a terminating condition is satisfied (such as sufficient fitness).

 Steps 2-5 may be run in lock-step, or asynchronously with overlapping individual life-spans.

 ### Genetic representation

 The representation of the genotype, and mechanisms of development, genetic transfer and variation, must be provided by the author.
 Many systems represent genetic information as a sequence of data, such as a string of characters or binary digits.
-Some systems use more elaborate structures that are reducible to sequences.
+Some systems use more elaborate structures (trees, networks) that are reducible to sequences.
 In artificial evolution an obvious analogy of the genotype-as-code and phenotype-as-running-program underlies most systems.
-Few systems provide full models of development and genetic transfoer, assuming instead a relatively instantaneous and predictable translation (this may be a serious limitation).
+Fewer systems provide full models of development and genetic transfoer, assuming instead a relatively predictable translation.
 Some systems explicity encode numeric values in the genotype (this is not naturalistic).

 ### Variation